-Black Magic does not require any special set up, and playing it takes between 10 to 15 minutes.
+Black Magic does not require any special setup, and playing it takes between 10 to 15 minutes.
 However, you can always make it lengthy by playing more rounds.

-The person who knows the rule to the game becomes the guesser.
+The person who knows the rule of the game becomes the guesser.
 He/she picks one other player to share the black magic voodoo with.
 This person is called the assistant or giver, and together they trick the rest of the players.